Beltway JGT Frequently Asked Questions

 How Long Does It Take for BJGT Results to Be Posted?

-It should take no less than 48 hours after tournament completion.
-In most cases the points will post prior to the staff leaving the course on which the event was played.
 As soon as the Beltway Staff has ensured that all the scores are accurate and all wd, dq, etc codes are in place, Beltway staff submits scores immediately after the tournament via a laptop computer.
 Beltway is committed to post results, rankings, points, stories and pictures as quick as possible to serve our members with outstanding customer service.

 Are There Formal Practice Rounds Scheduled?